mlswg/mls-architecture/draft-omara-mls-architecture.md

 service they are using performs unsatisfactorily.

-Messaging Layer Security (MLS) specifies an architecture (this document) and an abstract protocol [TODO:XREF] for providing end-to-end security in this setting.
-MLS is not intended as a full instant messaging protocol but rather is intended to be embedded in a concrete protocol such as XMPP [TODO:REF].
+Messaging Layer Security (MLS) specifies an architecture (this document) and an abstract protocol {{MLSPROTO}} for providing end-to-end security in this setting.
+MLS is not intended as a full instant messaging protocol but rather is intended to be embedded in a concrete protocol such as XMPP {{?RFC3920}}.
 In addition, it does not specify a complete wire encoding, but rather a set of abstract data structures which can then be mapped onto a variety of concrete encodings, such as TLS {{?I-D.ietf-tls-tls13}}, CBOR {{?RFC7049}}, and JSON {{?RFC7159}}.